cb-defi-notifs/Layr-Labs-eigenlayer-contracts-16ea7196/docs/Guaranteed-stake-updates.md

     }
 }
 ```
 The operator provides an entry from the `operatorMiddlewareTimes` based on which a withdrawal can be completed.
 The withdrawability is checked by `slasher.canWithdraw()`, which checks that the block at which the withdrawal is queued, `withdrawalStartBlock` is less than the provided `operatorMiddlewareTimes` entry's leastRecentUpdateBlock.
 It also checks that the current block.timestamp is greater than the `operatorMiddlewareTimes` entry's latestServeUntil.
+If these criteria are met, the withdrawal can be completed.